Outdoor Action is now an integrated part of Orientation. There is no fee to participate.

 Who are the Leaders?

 OA Leaders cover every spectrum of the Princeton student body, they are artists, engineers, athletes, dancers--from every major and academic discipline.
 They volunteer their time to come back to campus two weeks early to lead these trips and they love helping incoming students learn about Princeton.
-OA Leaders complete a comprehensive Leader Training Program to learn how to effectively lead groups in the outdoors and great team.
+OA Leaders complete a comprehensive Leader Training Program to learn how to effectively lead groups in the outdoors and facilitate team building.

 "Talking with OA leaders about their experiences at Princeton really helped to ease the transition into college.
 I feel that OA really helped me to become more comfortable and more prepared for the college atmosphere, and it made me less nervous about starting my freshman year at Princeton."